-A processing timeout (if no satellite is available or if the type of job can not be distributed) for the fallback to local processing on the Client or the Dispacher (when used as a server for hotfolders) can also be defined.
+A processing timeout (if no satellite is available or if the type of task cannot be distributed) for the fallback to local processing on the Client or the Dispacher (when used as a server for hotfolders) can also be defined.

-If both are defined, the shorter timeframe will be used.
+If both are defined, the shorter defined timeframe will be used.

 Example for Client:

 pdfToolbox --dist --endpoint=<dispatcher IP> --timeout=<seconds> <any regular pdfToolbox call>

 Example for Dispatcher: